Tintedfireglass/tintedfireglass/README.md

 ### Hi, Tintedfireglass here 👋

-This is just another random programmer on the internet ;)
+Just another random programmer on the internet ;)